Sean Connery, a lion of cinema whose roar went beyond Bond

 Bond is the first word on Connery but it’s certainly not the last.
 Against the pleas of fans, he departed the character at 41 (he was later coaxed back for 1983’s “Never Say Never Again”), refusing to be typecast.
 His best and most interesting work all came after.

-“The Hill” (1965) was the first a trio of films with Sidney Lumet (the others were “The Anderson Tapes” and “The Offense”), and while it’s less seen than many of Connery’s, it remains possibly the best expression of the actor’s rugged power.
-He plays a prisoner of indominable strength and defiance jailed in a sadistic British Army WWII military prison in the scorching Libyan desert.
+“The Hill” (1965) was the first of five films with Sidney Lumet (the others were “The Anderson Tapes,” “The Offense,” “Murder on the Orient Express” and “Family Business”), and while it’s less seen than many of Connery’s, it remains possibly the best expression of the actor’s rugged power.
+He plays a prisoner of indomitable strength and defiance jailed in a sadistic British Army WWII military prison in the scorching Libyan desert.

 He was a soldier again a decade later in John Huston’s “The Man Who Would Be King,” based on the Rudyard Kipling short story, playing a military officer who’s embraced as a god in Kafiristan, an impression he struggles to maintain.
 It’s a perfect role and performance for Connery, whose best work came when he — this former bodybuilder of unimpeachable force and magnetism — was humbled.